All about Cottontail Rabbits

 Behavior

-Eastern Cottontails are mostly crepuscular (active at dawn and dusk) and spend most of the day hidden within thick cover or, in harsh winter weather, burrows.
+Eastern Cottontails are primarily crepuscular (active at dawn and dusk) and spend most of the day hidden within thick cover or, in harsh winter weather, burrows.
 They occasionally pop out in mid-day to nibble on some food.
-They have very few sweat glands, so in the summer when they get hot, the blood vessels in their ears dilate to dissipate heat, and they might pant through their nose.
+They have very few sweat glands, so when they get hot in the summer, the blood vessels in their ears dilate to dissipate heat, and they might pant through their nose.
 Another way they get rid of heat is by lying on cool soil.

 Eastern Cottontail resting in a form.